curl/everything-curl/libcurl/conn/reuse.md

 # Connection reuse

 libcurl keeps a pool of old connections alive.
-When one transfer has completed it will keep N connections alive in a "connection pool" (sometimes also called connection cache) so that a subsequent transfer that happens to be able to reuse one of the existing connections can use it instead of creating a new one.
+When one transfer has completed it keeps N connections alive in a "connection pool" (sometimes also called connection cache) so that a subsequent transfer that happens to be able to reuse one of the existing connections can use it instead of creating a new one.
 Reusing a connection instead of creating a new one offers significant benefits in speed and required resources.

-When libcurl is about to make a new connection for the purposes of doing a transfer, it will first check to see if there is an existing connection in the pool that it can reuse instead.
+When libcurl is about to make a new connection for the purposes of doing a transfer, it first checks to see if there is an existing connection in the pool that it can reuse instead.
 The connection re-use check is done before any DNS or other name resolving mechanism is used, so it is purely host name based.
 If there is an existing live connection to the right host name, a lot of other properties (port number, protocol, etc) are also checked to see that it can be used.

 ## Easy API pool

-When you are using the easy API, or, more specifically, `curl_easy_perform()`, libcurl will keep the pool associated with the specific easy handle.
-Then reusing the same easy handle will ensure it can reuse its connection.
+When you are using the easy API, or, more specifically, `curl_easy_perform()`, libcurl keeps the pool associated with the specific easy handle.
+Then reusing the same easy handle ensures libcurl can reuse its connection.

 ## Multi API pool